-Business Dim ension properties list Property Name to be used in rule tables Name to be used in context Level at which a property can be defined Type Description Effective / Expiration dates effectiveDateexpirationDate currentDate Module Category Table Date Time interval within which a rule table is active.
+Property Name to be used in rule tables Name to be used in context Level to define a property at Туре Description Effective / Expiration dates - effectiveDate - expirationDate currentDate Module Category Table Date Time interval within which a rule table is active.
 The table becomes active on the effective date and inactive after the expiration date.
 Multiple instances of the same table can exist in the same module with different effective and expiration date ranges.
-Start / End Request dates startRequestDateendRequestDate requestDate Module Category Table Date Time interval within which a rule table is introduced in the system and is available for usage.
+Start / End Request dates - startRequestDate - endRequestDate requestDate Module Category Table Date Time interval within which a rule table is introduced in the system and is available for usage.
 LOB (Line of Business) lob lob Module Category Table String[] LOB for a rule table, that is, business area for which the given rule works and must be used.
 US Region usregion usRegion Module Category Table Enum[] US regions for which the table works and must be used.
 Countries country country Module Category Table Enum[] Countries for which the table works and must be used.
 Currency currency currency Module Category Table Enum[] Currencies for which the table works and must be used.
 Language lang lang Module Category Table Enum[] Languages for which this table works and must be used.
 US States state usState Module Category Table Enum[] US states for which this table works and must be used.
-Canada Province caProvinces caProvince Module Category Table Enum[] Canada provinces of operation for which the table must be used.
-Canada Region caRegions caRegion Module Category Table Enum[] Canada regions of operation for which the table must be used.
+Canada Province caProvinces caProvince Module Category Table Enum[] Canada provinces of operation to use the table for.
+Canada Region caRegions caRegion Module Category Table Enum[] Canada regions of operation to use the table for.
 Region region region Module Category Enum[] Economic regions for which the table works and must be used.
 Origin origin Module Category Table Enum Origin of rule to enable hierarchy of more generic and more specific rules.
+Nature nature nature Module Category Table String Property of any kind holding user- defined business meaning.